coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 <h3><a name="_Summary"></a>6.
 Summary </h3>
 <p>In this post, we discussed the fundamentals of Conv2d and demonstrated how to implement its forward and backward autograd functions using 2 different ways.
-In the end, we built a simple BatchNorm-Sigmoid-MSELoss network to test our implementations.
-While we used Conv2d as the example, all ideas can be extended to Conv1d and Conv3d.
+In the end, we built a simple <strong><i>Conv2d-LeakyReLU-Mean</i></strong> network to test our implementations.
+Only Conv2d is used as example, but all ideas can be extended to Conv1d and Conv3d.
 We hope that, by going through this example, it can help us obtain a deeper understanding of the convolution in neural networks.
 In next post, we will move to ConvTranpose. </p>

 <h3><a name="_Extra"></a>7.
 Extra – Edge detection and Smoothing using pre-defined kernels</h3>
 <p>While the convolution kernel and bias are learnable parameters in convolutional neural networks, standalone Conv2d can also be used to perform specific tasks using pre-defined kernels.
 In this section, we would like to demonstrate two applications of Conv2d: edge detection and smoothing.
 In both examples, we use the same input image as shown in Figure 6. </p>